Skip to main content

 Please note: Drafts are not available on the Report Center to be downloaded as part of a client-facing comprehensive report.

-👉Commit or Reject Draft Changes to a Financial Instrument
+👉Commit or Reject Draft Changes

 Pay close attention to verify related Target-Maps to ensure the proper funding is applied after a Drafted financial is committed.